 Not All Opioids Are Illegal

-This class of drug includes both legal and illegal substances, such as heroin, pain killer, codeine, oxycodone, fentanyl, and others.
+This class of drugs includes both legal and illegal substances, such as heroin, painkillers, codeine, oxycodone, fentanyl, and others.
 A shocking 40 percent of opioid-related deaths involved a prescription opioid, and the number of prescription opioids sold nearly quadrupled between 1999 and 2010.

 Addiction Across Generations